“BiS has been a UC supplier since 1997 so I knew I could rely on their integrity.”

-In the end, there’s just no polite way to say it.
+There’s just no polite way to say it.
 Uncontrolled records pose an ongoing risk to any business.
 Audits, lawsuits, subpoenas… Your business documents are fair game for any agency or entity that may have a claim against you.
-It’s important that your records are managed properly and professionally – more important, that they are disposed of within the most rigorous legal criteria.
+Your records must be managed properly and professionally.
+More importantly, they have to be disposed of within the boundaries of a rigorous legal criteria.

 Because BiS is a Cincinnati-based document management company, our experts are always up-to-date with local and state regulations in the SW Ohio/Kentucky/Indiana region, as well as federal compliance guidelines.
 Utilizing this expertise means we help you avoid the high cost of fines and lawsuits.
 Working with you, we accomplish this by designing a complete plan.
 Each plan includes document shredding, including a records disposal program, that meets the most stringent requirements without interrupting your day-to-day workflow.

 We will establish a program for you.
-We will also provide expert guidance to create and implement policies and procedures to purge records in a timely manner.
+We will also provide expert guidance to create and implement policies and procedures to purge records promptly.
 Putting these policies in place reduces the expense of maintaining inactive files.
 Additionally, this also prevents the use of potentially damaging records against your business.

 Nearly 75% of all litigation filed against businesses involves employment disputes.
 Every year, there are between 77,000 and 99,000 charges filed against employers.
 The cases are filed under statutes enforced by the Equal Employment Opportunity Commission (EEOC).
-In addition, between 1997 and 2011, charges of retaliation increased by 59% and are now more common than charges based on race.
+Also, between 1997 and 2011, charges of retaliation increased by 59% and are now more common than charges based on race.

 The minimum fine for a Title VII claim is $50,000.
 However, should a claim go to trial, the expense, including court costs, attorney fees, and possible fines, can easily exceed $100,000 per claim!